-5.3.3 Could the algorithmically generated anomalies be explained by noisy choices?

-Recent experimental work has suggested one simple extension to expected utility theory that could resolve many anomalies: specifically, incorporating a small amount of noise in individuals' choices.
-We next examine whether small amounts of noise in individuals' choices could explain the empirical findings on our algorithmically generated logical anomalies.
+Could the algorithmically generated anomalies be explained by noisy choices?
+Recent experimental work has suggested one simple extension to expected utility theory that could resolve many anomalies: specifically, incorporating a small amount of noise in individuals' choices (e.g., McGranaghan et al., 2024; Enke and Graeber, 2023).

-We consider the expected utility theory with idiosyncratic errors, in which individuals mistakenly select the wrong lottery with some probability $\epsilon \in [0, 0.5]$.
-We estimate the idiosyncratic error rate ε from preferences consistent with expected utility theory that would be required to explain the observed choices of respondents on our algorithmically generated logical anomalies.
+We therefore examine whether small amounts of noise in individuals' choices could explain the empirical findings on our algorithmically generated logical anomalies.
+Following Harless and Camerer (1994), we consider expected utility theory with idiosyncratic errors, in which individuals mistakenly select the wrong lottery with some probability $\epsilon \in [0,0.5]$.
+We estimate the idiosyncratic error rate ε from preferences consistent with expected utility theory that would be required to explain the observed choices of respondents on each of our algorithmically generated logical anomalies via minimum distance (Newey and McFadden, 1994).